 When a fault occurs, the breaker contacts open in oil, an arc is struck between them.
-Due to the heat of arc, the surrounding oil of the contacts evaporates and hydrogen gas is produced at high pressure.
-The oil is pushed away from the arc and a hydrogen gas bubble surrounds the arc region and adjacent portion of contacts.
+Due to the heat of arc, the surrounding oil of the contacts evaporates, and hydrogen gas is produced at high pressure.
+The oil is pushed away from the arc, and a hydrogen gas bubble surrounds the arc region and adjacent portion of contacts.

-The arc is extinguished by two processes.
+Two processes extinguish the arc.
 Firstly, the hydrogen gas cools the arc due to its high heat conductivity.
 Secondly, the gas sets up a violent movement in oil and forces it into the space between the contacts.

-Thus arcing products are eliminated from the arc path and arc interruption takes place when the arc current goes to zero.
-As a result of which arc is extinguished and circuit current is interrupted.
+Thus arcing products are eliminated from the arc path, and arc interruption takes place when the arc current goes to zero, as a result of which arc is extinguished, and circuit current is interrupted.

 - Bulk oil circuit breakers

 In these types of oil circuit breakers, a large quantity of oil is used.
 These are also known as dead tank type oil circuit breakers because the tank is held at ground potential.
 These can be further divided into:

 - Plain Break Oil Circuit Breakers